Ankittadla14/predictive-analysis-ml-projects/README.md

 ## 3. Datasets
 - Coursework datasets (e.g., **Car attributes, Pricing, Fuel Type**).
-- Not committed in full due to size restrictions.
+- Full datasets are not committed to GitHub due to size restrictions.
-- To run:
+  To run:
   ```
   mkdir -p data
   # Place your dataset files in ./data/